You're reading docs for Nextly Alpha. APIs may change between releases.

 export async function GET(req: Request) {

-// Throws "Authentication required" if no session
+// Throws AuthenticationError if no valid session.

-const user = await requireAuth(req);
+const user = await requireAuth(req, env.NEXTLY_SECRET ?? "");

 return Response.json({ email: user.email });